 WIDE: Talent placing the biological sample into the onstage incubator.
 TXT: Incubation: 37 °C, Humidity > 95%, 5% CO2

+Talent pipetting water for the water immersion objective.

 Switch on the automated water-immersion feeder to supply water to the objective lens [1].
 Regularly check the water levels to avoid evaporation and ensure consistent imaging conditions throughout the measurements [2].